notes

 Buffer and window management

 The command codex-toggle shows or hides the Codex window.
-If the Codex buffer is currently visible, it deletes the window.
-If it is hidden, it displays it using codex-display-window-fn.
+If the Codex buffer is currently visible and another window exists, it deletes the Codex window; if the Codex window is the only window, it buries the buffer instead.
+If the buffer is hidden, it displays it using codex-display-window-fn.
 The codex-no-delete-other-windows parameter is applied to the window.
 If codex-toggle-auto-select is non-nil, focus moves to the Codex window when it is shown (Window management).

 The command codex-switch-to-buffer switches to the Codex buffer for the current project.
 If multiple instances are running, you are prompted to select one.
 With a prefix argument, it shows all Codex instances across all directories.